huangc/WGvarINDEL/README.md

 ## Notes:
 1. The workflow default to run a test case using 10% contigs from rice cultivar Zhengshan97 against reference rice Japponica Chr10.
+2. Make sure blast+ is in your PATH: /N/dc2/projects/brendelgroup/TRegGA/bin